 Setting up the Total Station

 First, identify the right location to set up your survey equipment.
 The area you choose could be a known point known by specific coordinates, for example, a monument or a survey pin.
-In the absence of a known location, you might place the surveyor’s stake with something like a crosshair in the ground; a crosshair pushed flush directly into the soil.
-In the absence of a coordinate, the device should be set up on top of a specific distinct feature.
+In the absence of a general location, you might place the surveyor’s stake with something like a crosshair in the ground; a crosshair pushed flush directly into the soil.
+The device should be set up without a coordinate on a specific distinct feature.

-Next, open the survey-grade tripod, then extend the legs outwards to about three-quarters its maximum extent, while keeping in mind that you will have to look through the Total Station’s eyepiece.
+Next, open the survey-grade tripod, then extend the legs outwards to about three-quarters of its maximum extent while considering that you have to look through the Total Station’s eyepiece.
 When setting up the tripod and the Total Station’s eyepiece, it would be a good idea to set it up to a comfortable height for your use.

 Center and Level the Unit